sensei-hacker/inavwiki/Ublox-3.01-firmware-and-Galileo.md

 ## Device Status

 Devices manufactured in 2018 and later are likely to be firmware 3.01 or later as purchased.
-This is certainly the case for the popular (and well suited to iNav) Beitian BN-880.
+This is certainly the case for the popular (and well suited to INAV) Beitian BN-880.

-## iNav Configuration
+## INAV Configuration

-For iNav 1.9.0 and later, it is not necessary to manually configure the GPS in u-center; it can be enabled using the iNav CLI:
+For INAV 1.9.0 and later, it is not necessary to manually configure the GPS in u-center; it can be enabled using the INAV CLI:
 ```
 set gps_ublox_use_galileo = ON
 ```